warrigal24/alchemists-gold/README.md

 After picking up a lead in the local tavern, you think you have worked out the location of the alchemist's house.
 After trudging through the forest for a day, you stop to get your bearings and have a rest.
 You feel like you're getting close.

 This is a traditional text adventure that was written for [ParserComp 2022](https://itch.io/jam/parsercomp-2022), 30 April to 30 June 2022.
-The game is hosted at [Alchemist's Gold](https://warrigal.itch.io/alchemists-gold).

 ## Release notes